Getting Started

 - Cantina Badge Program — the open milestone-based recognition program.
 Earn Bronze, Silver, or Gold by hitting milestones.
 See Cantina Badge Program.

-- Character Studio — Cantina's scaled creator program for running social-media accounts powered by AI.
+- Character Studio — Cantina's creator program for running social-media accounts powered by AI.
 Application-based; details live at joincharacterstudio.com.

 -